 - F. GOAL: PRESERVE SPECIAL, SIGNIFICANT ENVIRONMENTAL RESOURCES that are integral to the long-term health, safety, and welfare of our residents. → INSERT PHOTOS/IMAGES IN THIS SECTION - 1.
-Objective: Review, adopt and fully implement the objectives of the Town of Fishkill that are set forth in the proposed New York State (NYS) Drinking Water Source Protection Program (DWSP2).
-The draft plan must be reviewed by the NYS DWSP2 team, which includes the NYS Department of Environmental Conservation (NYSDEC), the NYS Department of Health (NYSDOH), and the NYS Office of Government Services (NYSOGS).
-The DWSP2 includes proactive objectives for protecting the Town of Fishkill's drinking water sources, including the implementation of a drinking water source protection plan.
-One concern is that the Town's water supply system has a problem with elevated levels of chloride in some of the water source wells, which limits the usage of certain wells.
-While Zoning provisions are in place to protect groundwater resources, which is the Aquifer Protection Overlay (AQO) Zone regulations at section 150-79, the Town must pursue additional measures to protect its drinking water sources such as reevaluating road treatments for episodes of snow and ice. - 2.
+Objective: Fully implement the objectives of the Town of Fishkill's recently adopted DWSP2, which is New York State's Drinking Water Source Protection Program (DWSP2).
+The DWSP2 includes proactive objectives for protecting the Town of Fishkill's drinking water sources, including the implementation of a drinking water source protection plan. - 2.
 Objective: Protect surface water quality and natural drainage areas.